How to make Butter - Homemade Butter

-- You can add salt to the butter if you wish or store it unsalted in the fridge.
+- You can add salt/ garlic paste or herbs to the butter if you wish or store it plain in the fridge.

 - You can also shape the butter by putting it to the rectangle dish or a round dish.
 When you put the dish in the

 fridge, the butter will be hard and will be in the shape of the dish you put in.